JoakimOL/Ttm4135-compendium/src/01-numbertheory.md

 $8(8) + 21(18) = 1 \mod 21$\

-we have 21(18), which is 18 times the modulus.
+We have 21(18), which is 18 times the modulus.
 Anything multiplied with the modulus is 0:\

 $8(8) = 1 \mod 21$\